Eva Köhler: Education and career

-She completed her Abitur in Ludwigsburg in 1966, and studied History, Germanistics and Religion.
+She completed her Abitur in Ludwigsburg in 1966, and studied history, Germanistics and religion.
 She then became a teacher of German.
-Eva Köhler was a member of the Social Democratic Party from 1972 to 1990 as she advocated Willy Brandt's Ostpolitik and participated in local politics.
+Eva Köhler was a member of the Social Democratic Party (SPD) from 1972 to 1990 as she advocated Willy Brandt's Ostpolitik and participated in local politics.
 She left the SPD because she disliked the politics of Oskar Lafontaine.

 Personal life

 Eva and Horst Köhler have two children, Ulrike (born 1972) and Jochen (born 1977).
+Her husband died on 1 February 2025.